InseeFr/Bowie/GET-STARTED.md

 :warning: Warning: don't use the "lastest" tag (not always updated).

-To check the content of a tag, please refer to the corresponding release note in the github repository and [bowie releases](https://github.com/InseeFr/Bowie/releases)
+To know the content of a tag, please refer to the corresponding release note in the github repository and [bowie releases](https://github.com/InseeFr/Bowie/releases)

-#### Add Helm repo
+#### Add repo Helm

-[InseeFr repo](https://github.com/inseefr/Helm-charts) contains the helm-charts of the product.
+This [repo InseeFr](https://github.com/inseefr/Helm-charts) contains the helm-charts of the product.

 The following command allows you to download and install all the helm charts of this repository on Helm: